-After the rut (mating season), bulls will shed their antlers which they will grow back each spring.
+After the rut (mating season), bulls will shed their antlers, which grow back each spring.
 The more mature a bull is, the larger his antlers are.

 Cows give birth to to one calf in late May or early June.
 They will leave the herd just before they give birth to protect the calf from predators.
 Calves are born spotted and scentless to camouflage them from predators.
-Once they can run effectively to out run predators – at about 2 weeks of age – they will re-join the herd.
-They stay with their mother for about 1 ½ years.
+Once they are able to out run predators – at about 2 weeks of age – they will re-join the herd and stay with their mother for about 1 ½ years.
 Rocky Mountain Elk will live in the wild to be 12-20 years old.

 Bucks (males) have antlers which may or may not be symmetrical.
 Their antlers grow points off a main stem.
 Typically the size and number of points indicates the maturity of the buck but it is possible for a yearling buck to have large antlers if they have a good source of food.
 It is also possible for a mature buck to have just a spike.

-Whitetail deer are herbivores.
-Their diet changes depending on its habitat and the season.
-It eats green plants in the spring and summer.
-In the fall, it eats corn, acorns and other nuts.
-In the winter, it eats the buds and twigs of woody plants.
+Whitetail deer are herbivores and their diet changes depending on habitat and season.
+They eat green plants in the spring and summer.
+In the fall, they eat corn, acorns and other nuts.
+In the winter, they eat the buds and twigs of woody plants.
 They like to live in small openings and on edges of forested areas or in fields with broad-leaf trees for cover.

-Mule Deer get their name from their large ears like that of a mule.
-The biggest differences between a Mule Deer and a Whitetail Deer is their much larger ears, their tails are smaller at only 5-8 inches long and all white with a black tip, and antlers that fork as they grow rather than points coming off a main stem.
-They are also a bit larger with the bucks weighing 150-330 pounds and standing up to 42 inches at the shoulders while does weigh between 100-200 pounds.
+Mule Deer get their name from their large ears, like that of a mule.
+The biggest differences between a Mule Deer and a Whitetail Deer is their larger ears, smaller tails (only 5-8 inches long) and all white with a black tip, and antlers that fork as they grow rather than points coming off a main stem.
+They are also a bit larger with the bucks weighing 150-330 pounds, standing up to 42 inches at the shoulders while does weigh between 100-200 pounds.

 Mule Deer are tannish brown in the summer and turn to grayish brown in the winter.
 They have a black forehead with a light gray face.
 Their range is mostly west of the Missouri River especially in the Rocky Mountains.
 Mule Deer live in higher elevations during the summer and move to lower elevations during the winter months where more food sources are available.
 Mule Deer are herbivores eating mostly weeds and leaves and twigs of woody shrubs.

 In the fall, the rut begins and mature bucks will compete for the right to mate with the does.
-They will lock antlers and fight to the point of exhaustion until one backs down.
+They will lock antlers and fight to the point of exhaustion, until one backs away.
 A mature doe will usually give birth to twin fawns.
 Young does will only give birth to a single fawn.
 Fawns are born with spots and odorless to protect them from predators.
 The doe will keep the fawn hidden for up to 10 days or until the fawn is strong enough to follow the doe.
-Fawns stay with their mother for a year.
+Fawns stay with their mother for one year.

 When Mule Deer are alarmed, they don’t run, they use a motion called slotting.
 Slotting is when they bound, pushing off the ground with all 4 hooves at the same time.
 With each bound, they can jump as high as 2 feet and as far as 15 feet.
 Mule Deer are not a fast as Whitetail Deer but they are more effective with their escape in rugged terrain.
 The life span of a Mule Deer is 9-11 years.